fabiancdng/Dev-Server-Dockerized/README.md

 ```127.0.0.1:8080``` - phpmyadmin (use 'root' as username and the *MYSQL_ROOT_PASSWORD* as password)

 ## Installing custom php extensions
 Since I also need the possibilty of installing custom php extensions, I created the 'Dockerfile' so that the php-apache image is a custom build.
-In the Dockerfile you can add all the php extensions you want to install (as far as they aren't already bundled with php).
+In the Dockerfile you can add all the php extensions you want to install (as far as they aren't already included in php).

-By default the php extension 'mysqli' will be installed.
-You can add your own ones by listing them after the 'docker-php-ext-install' (seperated by a space).
+By default, the php extension 'mysqli' will be installed.
+You can add your own ones by listing them after 'docker-php-ext-install' (seperated by a space).